parker-t-jones/p0-person-201/README.md

 ## Initial Engagement Points

 You can earn five **early-project engagement** points for this project.
-You must complete a task before end-of-day TBD to earn the points.
+You must complete tasks as outlined below within the first four days of the project being released to earn the points.

+* Indicate the restaurants at which you've eaten by filling out this form: https://forms.cloud.microsoft/r/ZyL0ufxj41

 * Answer the questions on the [pre-project engagement form](https://bit.ly/p0-pre-engage) (2 points)
 * Modify the definition of `Person p` in the file `PostPerson.java` to represent you, and run the program to post the information for the class to use.
 (3 points)